Get

 Treatment

 Testing will need to be completed by a veterinarian to determine whether a cat has hyperthyroidism.
-There are different treatment options depending on individual circumstance, but it includes medication, dietary changes, radioactive iodine therapy, and surgery.
+Various treatment options depend on individual circumstances, including medication, dietary changes, radioactive iodine therapy, and surgery.
 The prognosis of hyperthyroidism is typically good with proper treatment.

 5. Diabetes

-With diabetes, blood sugar cannot be effectively regulated by the body.
+When cats have diabetes, their blood sugar cannot be effectively regulated by the body.
 This is another endocrine disease that is much more common in adults and seniors but also more in males than in females.
-Diabetes can result from obesity and is on the rise among domesticated pets due to their overall diet.
+Diabetes can result from obesity and is on the rise among domesticated pets.

 Diabetes has the potential to reduce the quality of life and shorten a cat’s lifespan.
-The disease can be broken down into two types, both of which must be managed by a veterinarian.
+The disease can be broken down into two types, which must be managed by a veterinarian.

-Type I – With type 1 diabetes, the cat is fully dependent on insulin and its body can no longer produce or release enough insulin into the body.
+Type I – With type 1 diabetes, the cat is fully dependent on insulin, and their body can no longer produce or release enough insulin into the body.
 Type I is rarer in cats than Type II.

 Type II – With type II diabetes, the cat’s body can produce insulin, but the organs and other tissues have developed a resistance to it and do not respond to the insulin correctly.
 Type II diabetes is common in cats that suffer from obesity and older cats that have had diets rich in carbohydrates.